FAQs

 • Parent University: a rotating-topic group for current clients to provide education and community

-• Workshops and virtual events designed to equip and empower parents supporting a child with anxiety and/or OCD
+• Workshops and virtual events designed to equip and empower parents supporting a child or young adult with anxiety disorders, OCD, and related concerns.

 • The first step is to reach out using our contact form to schedule a free consultation call.
 You’re also welcome to call us at 712.524.5433 or email connect@thelivewellcollective.org.
 We’ll chat about your goals, answer any questions you may have, and help match you with the right services.